Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Comparison samples

-$\bullet$ Finally, \citet{Tacconi2013} present 52 CO(3$\rightarrow$2) detections of star forming galaxies in two redshift slices centered at $z\sim1.2$ and 2.2.
+$\bullet$ { \citet{Tacconi2013} present} 52 CO(3$\rightarrow$2) detections of star-forming galaxies in two redshift slices centered at $z\sim1.2$ and 2.2.
 The observations are part of the Plateau de Bure high-$z$ Blue Sequence Survey (PHIBSS) and were done with the PdBI.
-For our comparison we consider the subsample of 38 detections at $1.0\lesssim z\lesssim1.5$ with SFR$=(28-630)~M_\odot$/yr, {estimated by the authors and based either on the sum of the observed UV- and IR- luminosities, or an extinction corrected H$\alpha$ luminosity.
+For our comparison we consider the subsample of 38 detections at $1.0\lesssim z\lesssim1.5$ with SFR$=(28-630)~M_\odot$/yr, {estimated by the authors and based either on the sum of the observed UV and IR luminosities, or on an extinction-corrected H$\alpha$ luminosity.
 In both cases the SFRs provided by the authors were corrected for a \citet{Chabrier2003} IMF, hence consistent with our estimates.} \\

-$\bullet$ The six BzK field galaxies detected in CO by \citet{Daddi2010}, at $1.4<z<1.6$ with estimated IR luminosities $L_{\rm IR}= (0.6-4.0)\times10^{12}~L_\odot$, typical of ULIRGs.
+$\bullet$ The six BzK field galaxies detected in CO by \citet{Daddi2010},at $1.4<z<1.6$ with estimated IR luminosities $L_{\rm IR}= (0.6-4.0)\times10^{12}~L_\odot$, typical of ULIRGs.
 The SFRs, (62-400)~M$_\odot$/yr, were calculated with a \citet{Chabrier2003} IMF, hence consistent with our estimates.
-Likewise \citet{Tacconi2013} we include these six sources to the PHIBSS sample.
+Likewise \citet{Tacconi2013} we include these six sources in the PHIBSS sample.